 Shrimp, Okra, & Corn Succotash is a flavorful and colorful side dish turned into a main course.
 Make the most of your abundant summer vegetables with a Southern favorite full of Cajun spice.

-This past spring, we moved into a house on an acre and all I could think of was making a huge garden.
+I love cooking with shrimp and tomatoes in the summer – Shrimp Creole and Seafood Gumbo are some of my favorites, so this past spring, when we moved into a house on an acre, all I could think of was making a huge garden.

-This summer, the garden started growing okra like CRAZY.
-We can pick it and the next day have five more to pick.
-We also ended up with tons of tomatoes!
+The garden started growing okra and tomatoes like CRAZY.
+We could pick everything and, the next day, have enough to pick for another meal.
 I cut the “suckers” off the tomatoes and replanted them – it is tomato city over here.

-We have been trying to come up with fun and tasty ways to use our okra and aside from gumbo, our favorite dish so far has been this Shrimp, Okra, & Corn Succotash.
+We have been trying to come up with fun and tasty ways to use our okra and tomatoes, and aside from paleo chicken and sausage gumbo, our favorite dish so far has been this Shrimp, Okra, & Corn Succotash.

 What is Succotash?

-Succotash is a Southern side dish – based off of corn, okra, tomatoes.
-It is so easy to make but it is so fresh and flavorful.
+Succotash is a Southern side dish – made from corn, okra, and tomatoes.
+It is so easy to make, but it is so fresh and flavorful.
 It is a great way to use the summer vegetables that are in abundance in most Southern gardens and are also cheaper at the grocery store.
+It’s different than Corn Maque Choux, though both are delicious!

 When I make succotash, I use the vegetables that are in season or things that we need to use up.
 My favorite combination has been: corn, okra, green beans, red onions, orange bell peppers, jalapeños, and cherry tomatoes.
-I served this over orzo – also not necessary.
+I served this over orzo, though the pasta is not necessary.

 I added shrimp to this dish to make a main course, but you could just as easily skip the shrimp to make a side dish or add tofu to keep it vegetarian.